SPAAM-community/AncientMetagenomeDir/ancient-microbiome/README.md

   - e.g. ENA, SRA, OAGR
 - Sample Accession ID
   - e.g. ERS, SRS
+  - If non-NCBI/ENA, use as close to Sample as possible
   - Multiple can be separated with commas (e.g. when different extracts of one sample incorrectly uploaded as samples)

 All defined categories should be validated against `standards.tsv`.
 This is to